 The school has a number of options for rewards that can be given to pupils.
-These include social rewards, gold book mentions, certificates, reading awards, treats, treasure box rewards, stickers, letters home plus many more.
+These include social rewards, gold book mentions, certificates, reading awards, treats, treasure box rewards, stickers, marvellous me badges home plus many more.

-Behaviour off school premises
+10. Behaviour off school premises

 Pupils at the school must agree to represent the school in a positive manner, particularly if the pupil is dressed in school uniform.
-School will follow the behaviour policy if pupils are on trips, residential, visiting other educational establishments or representing the school.